Hyperbolic band theory: Results and Discussion

 In ordinary band theory, the simplest problem that illustrates many salient features of generic bandstructures, including zone folding and symmetry-protected or accidental degeneracies, is the {\it empty-lattice approximation}~\cite{SSP}.
 In this approximation, the potential is taken to be constant, and thus necessarily periodic; without loss of generality, one can further choose $V=0$.
-As we then have
+As we then have $H=H_0=-\nabla^2/2m$, the problem thus reduces to finding the eigenvalues and eigenfunctions of the Euclidean Laplacian with Bloch (twisted) boundary conditions.
+One easily finds $E_\b{n}(\b{k})=\frac{1}{2m}(\b{k}+2\pi\b{n})^2$ and $\psi_{\b{n}\b{k}}(\b{r})\propto e^{i(\b{k}+2\pi\b{n})\cdot\b{r}}$, with $\b{k}\in T^2$ as the crystal momentum and $\b{n}=(n_x,n_y)\in\mathbb{Z}^2$ as a discrete band index.